 Milwaukee sex offender granted limited visits with sick son

-MILWAUKEE – A Milwaukee judge has granted a registered sex offender limited rights to visit his severely ill 9-year-old son after Wisconsin Children's Hospital blocked the father's visits last month.
+MILWAUKEE – A registered sex offender will have limited rights to see his severely ill 9-year-old son, a Milwaukee judge ruled — one month after Wisconsin Children's Hospital began blocking the father's visits.

 The ruling Monday from Milwaukee County Judge William Pocan restricts 49-year-old Stuart Yates' visits to two hours, three times a week.
 The visits will be supervised by a court-appointed guardian who will recommend what the child's best interests are in a follow-up hearing April 17.